 Dissatisfied customers can become angry ex-customers if ...

 Companies don't have to stand idly by as complaints pile up on the internet and customers switch to competitors.
 Instead of making vague assumptions, companies can monitor their customers' reactions online to respond individually.
 An important metric here is the Net Promoter Score®.
-It describes the probability with which a customer will continue to recommend a company, their products or services.
+It describes the probability with which a customer will continue to recommend a company, its products or services.
 Platforms such as zenloop’s Net Promoter System® use this value to identify reasons for emigration.
 In the course of the evaluation, it is possible to initiate targeted measures for customer recovery.
 An early warning system, so to speak, of otherwise major shocks to the company.

 Complaint management is an investment in the future.
 Companies that dismiss their customers' feedback not just as mere mockery can collect valuable information from it.
-When accurately targeted, this knowledge can contribute to the improvement of quality as well as strengthening customer satisfaction, their trust in the company and its offers in the long term.
+When accurately targeted, this knowledge can contribute to the improvement of quality as well as strengthening customer satisfaction, trust in the company and its offers in the long term.
 The task of every company is to establish an appreciative and respectful customer communication in this process, in which the customer is always in focus.

 Content Marketing Manager